or-kol/pw-practice-app/README.md

 The original repo is here: https://github.com/akveo/ngx-admin

+To use the app:
+Open terminal in the cloned folder.
-npm install --force
+Install the app: npm install --force
-npm start
+Build:           npm start